MicrosoftDocs/VBA-Docs/api/Excel.Workbook.PasswordEncryptionKeyLength.md

 api_name:
 - Excel.Workbook.PasswordEncryptionKeyLength
 ms.assetid: 2662f2f5-1ad0-4a75-82c0-3268f147948a
-ms.date: 06/08/2017
+ms.date: 05/29/2019
 localization_priority: Normal
 ---

 # Workbook.PasswordEncryptionKeyLength property (Excel)

-Returns a  **Long** indicating the key length of the algorithm Microsoft Excel uses when encrypting passwords for the specified workbook.
+Returns a **Long** indicating the key length of the algorithm that Microsoft Excel uses when encrypting passwords for the specified workbook.
 Read-only.

 ## Syntax